El Norteño1002 Seventh Avenue

 You might have thought a breakfast burrito just needed eggs, cheese, and maybe meat.
 But you would be wrong.
 Tacos Chiwas elevates the breakfast burrito by adding smooth, creamy beans.
-Yes, you can find beans in other burritos around town and even on this list, but Tacos Chiwas' version is so flavorful and delicious alone that they become a star ingredient after the first bite.
-You can choose from several different meats to include with your burrito, which will run you $5, but our favorite is the ham.
-It seems very similar to diced hot dogs, and honestly, we hope it is.
+Yes, you can find beans in other burritos around town and even on this list, but Tacos Chiwas' version is so perfect it becomes the star ingredient.

 Tortilla, tortilla, tortilla.
-As we think Carolina's cult of followers would agree, you could wrap pretty much anything in Carolina's handmade tortillas and the result would be amazing.
-We're especially partial to the machaca and egg breakfast burrito.
-We upgraded it with potatoes and beans for a grand total of $4.10.
+As Carolina's cult of followers would agree, you could wrap pretty much anything in Carolina's handmade tortillas and the result would be great.
+But when it comes to breakfast, the machaca and egg breakfast burrito is recommended.
+Pro tip: Upgrade it with potatoes and beans.
 The machaca and eggs blended together perfectly, surrounded by starchy potatoes and smooth, fatty refried beans.
-It's all wrapped in one of those warm, doughy tortillas – a true masterpiece.

-Take a break from the bland, relatively monochrome breakfast burrito you're used to, and allow the Burrito Bomb ($9.39) from Luci's Healthy Marketplace to add a splash of color with three different kinds of potatoes: white, purple, and sweet.
-Plus, you get your choice of meat, cheese, and tortilla, with several options in each category.
-This burrito is basically like a Choose Your Own Adventure book.
-We almost always choose chicken chorizo and provolone in a sun-dried tomato tortilla.
+Take a break from the monochrome breakfast burrito and allow the Burrito Bomb from Luci's Healthy Marketplace to add some color.
+This thing comes with three different kinds of potatoes — white, purple, and sweet — and choice of meat, cheese, and tortilla, with several options in each category.
+This burrito is basically a choose-your-own-adventure book, but the chicken chorizo, provolone, and sun-dried tomato tortilla combo is a winner.

-It is a mystery how the culinary wizards at Regio's (1705 East Indian School Road) are able to incorporate everything in the Chorizo Eggs and Cheese breakfast burrito ($5.66) together so well.
-With each bite, you're sure to get a little bit of chorizo, egg, and cheese.
+It is a mystery how the culinary wizards at Regio's are able to incorporate everything in the Chorizo, Eggs, and Cheese breakfast burrito so well.
+Each bite gets you a little bit of chorizo, egg, and cheese.
 So, food separatists, look elsewhere.
-This burrito is getting messy, and we wouldn't have it any other way.
-Plus, Regio's offers a salsa bar with toppings and several different kinds of salsas, so you can style your burrito your way.
+Plus, Regio's offers a variety of salsas and toppings so you can style your burrito your way.
 Add potatoes for $.75.